US House votes to decriminalize marijuana, little chance in current Senate | DW | 04.12.2020

-Voting 228 to 164, the US House of Representatives has voted to decriminalize marijuana on the federal level.
-The Democrat-led move is unlikely to get backing in the currently Republican-controlled upper Senate.
+Voting 228 to 164, the US House of Representatives has backed a motion to decriminalize marijuana on the federal level.
+The Democrat-led move is unlikely to get backing in the currently Republican-controlled Senate.

 Nearly all center-left Democrats in lower US chamber, joined by a handful of libertarian Republicans, voted Friday to decriminalize marijuana, a move that could nudge President-elect Joe Biden to follow suit from late January.